Evensong (film)

 Evensong is a 1934 British musical film directed by Victor Saville and starring Evelyn Laye, Fritz Kortner and Emlyn Williams.
 It is loosely based on the story of the singer Nellie Melba.
-It was also the first film of Alec Guinness, who appears as an uncredited extra.

-It was shot the Lime Grove Studios.
+It was shot at Lime Grove Studios.
 The film's sets were designed by the art director Alfred Junge.

+This movie was the first film of Alec Guinness, who appears as an uncredited extra.